Mukary/TabMo/README.md

 ### Steps

-1) Pre-process both training data and real data, then predict clickers in one shot Use the command spark-submit :
+1) Train data and predict raw data in one shot

+Use the command spark-submit :
-`spark-submit --class "TabmoLogisticRegression" --master local[2] target/scala-2.XX/nameOfTheJar.jar arg1 arg2`
+`spark-submit --class "TabmoLogisticRegression" --master local[2] path-to-jar/nameOfTheJar.jar arg1 arg2 arg3`
  with:
- -  arg1 : /ABSOLUTE-PATH/TO/TRAINING-JSON-DATA
+ -  arg1 : path-to-training-data/train-data.json
- -  arg2 : /ABSOLUTE-PATH/TO/CSV-DATA-TO-PREDICT
+ -  arg2 : path-to-data-to-predict/raw-data.csv
+ -  arg3: directory name that will be created to generate predicted data file

+* Files can be in JSON format or CSV format

+Predicted data is a csv file located in directory-name/part-00000-642e21d2-1b48-4b22-99bb-7498b428b06c-c000.csv